Once again, I'm grateful to be hitting “pause” at the end of the year to look back and take stock of all the places I

 In June, I visited Montreal for the second time in three years to catch the Canadian Grand Prix, visit my friend Jodi (Legal Nomads), and check out restaurants for my food blog (most notably, Joe Beef and Au Pied de Cochon).

-I never wrote about my first trip in spring 2016, but it was an enjoyable experience, and I'd wanted to go back ever since.
+I never wrote about my first trip in the spring of 2016, but it was an enjoyable experience, and I'd wanted to go back ever since.
 This was also when I stopped dithering and embraced being a Ferrari fan in F1 racing.

 Read more about Canada